 Kim, in his capacity as a Senior Consultant to the World Bank, assists the World Bank with the provision of international best practice law reform advice on building regulations.

 He has been deployed in law reform advisory capacities in Mumbai, Shanghai, Beijing and Tokyo.
-Kim is a past Conjoint Professor of Building Regulation and Certification at the University of Newcastle (New South Wales).
+Kim is an Adjunct Professor at the University of Canberra Faculty of Arts and Design a past Conjoint Professor of Building Regulation and Certification at the University of Newcastle (New South Wales).

 Inaugural Board Deputy Chair | Professor of Engineering; Head of School – School of Engineering, Mathematics and Statistics, Design & Built Environment; Head of Discipline – Built Environment and Design, Faculty of Arts and Design, University of Canberra, Australia | Fellow of Institute of Engineers Australia (FIEAust)